Protecteur-class auxiliary vessel: Project timeline

-In 2004 the federal government commenced the Joint Support Ship Project.
-Originally, there were four syndicates vying for the contract, led by Irving Shipbuilding, BAE Systems, ThyssenKrupp Marine Systems Canada, and SNC-Lavalin ProFac.
-Two design finalists were selected in November 2006: ThyssenKrupp and SNC-Lavalin ProFac.
-Under the two remaining proposals, the ships will be built in either Marystown, Newfoundland or North Vancouver, British Columbia, respectively.
+In 2004, the federal government started the Joint Support Ship Project.
+Four consortiums sought the contract, led by Irving Shipbuilding, BAE Systems, ThyssenKrupp Marine Systems Canada, and SNC-Lavalin ProFac.
+Two design finalists were selected in November 2006: ThyssenKrupp and SNC-Lavalin ProFac with the ships built in either Marystown, Newfoundland and Labrador, or North Vancouver, British Columbia, respectively.
 A contract for final design and construction was expected in 2008, with the first ship of the class entering service in 2012.
 In January 2007, Canadian media reported that defence planners were considering the retirement of the existing Protecteur-class ships by 2010, prior to the delivery of the first replacement vessels in 2012.
 This news was met with criticism as it would leave MARCOM without an underway replenishment capability for two years.

-On 22 August 2008 the Minister of Public Works and Government Services, Christian Paradis terminated two procurement processes involving the shipbuilding industry.
-In December 2008 MARCOM officers and defence analysts had been hoping that January's federal budget would have contained up to $500 million in extra funding for the Joint Support Ship Project so that it could be completed.
-In the same month Defence Minister Peter MacKay suggested that the budget stimulus package would deal with MARCOM's shipbuilding needs.
+On 22 August 2008, the Minister of Public Works and Government Services, Christian Paradis, terminated two procurement processes involving the shipbuilding industry.
+In December 2008, RCN officers and defence analysts hoped Budget 2009 would have up to $500 million in extra funding for the Joint Support Ship Project so that it could be completed.
 However, there was no extra money for the Joint Support Ship Project and the stimulus package did not address MARCOM's vessel procurement programs.
 Vice-Admiral Denis Rouleau, spoke to the Standing Committee on National Defence in the House of Commons and indicated that the Department of National Defence would know by summer 2009 how it would move ahead with the Joint Support Ship Project.

-In June 2009 officials with the Joint Support Ship Project began re-evaluating the type of ship they wished to purchase since the original concept could not be met with the money the government was willing to provide.
-One option would be to start from scratch and purchase a different type of ship altogether.
+In June 2009, officials with the Joint Support Ship Project began re-evaluating the type of ship they wished to purchase since the original concept could not be funded.
 In September 2009, the Joint Support Ship Project received a new design.
 Vice-Admiral Dean McFadden, Chief of the Maritime Staff, said that he was ready to submit design and cost estimates to the government and to the Minister of National Defence.